rubastricks/good-fit-app/README.md

 ## Disclaimer 🔴

-The App is using a free version of Rapid API, there is a chance not all the features from the APIs will be available since the free version allow 500 request per month!
+The App uses a free version of Rapid API, there is a chance not all the features from the APIs will be available since the free version allow 500 requests per month!

 # Media 🎥 📷